Nonconceptual Mental Content

 Several reasons have been proposed for considering state, rather than content, nonconceptualism as of primary importance in the nonconceptual debate.
 First, as many have noted (Byrne 2003, 2005, Speaks 2005, Crowther 2006, Heck 2007), keeping the state/content distinction in mind suggests that much of the recent debate purportedly aiming at the content of perception in fact only concerns state-nonconceptualism.
 Arguments for the nonconceptual content of perception usually proceed via demonstration of the concept-independence of perception.
 However, this is a characteristic of state-nonconceptualism; it does not seem to entail content-nonconceptualism directly.
 In section 4.1, after reviewing the arguments that have been proposed for the nonconceptual content of perception, we will return to this concern.

 The “state” view attempts to make the conceptual/nonconceptual distinction a distinction between types of states, those that are concept-dependent and those that are concept-independent.
 Bermúdez (2007) argues that such a distinction is implausible when considered independently of the distinction drawn by the “content” view.
 The difficulty he identifies with the “state” view is that it is unclear what basis there might be for a distinction between concept-dependent and concept-independent state types other than the distinctive contents of these states.
 That is, the “state” view owes us some account of why some states, such as the propositional attitudes, are concept-dependent, whereas other states, such as perceptual states, are concept-independent.
-It seems that a natural explanation for why perceptual states, but not propositional attitudes, are concept-independent is that perceptual states differ from propositional attitudes in the types of contents that are involved.
+It seems that a natural explanation for why perceptual states, but not propositional attitudes, are concept-independent is that perceptual states differ from propositional attitudes in the type of contents that are involved (which determines, for example, the particular inferential relations in which they can stand).
 This explanation is not available if we hold that perception and the propositional attitudes have contents of the same type.

 It is open to the “state” view theorist to attempt to explain the “state” view distinction in terms of the functional roles of the different state types.
 She might argue for the distinction by pointing out that the functional role of belief depends on an organism’s conceptual capacities and the functional role of perception does not depend on its conceptual capacities (since, arguably, an organism’s perceptual discriminations can outstrip its conceptual capacities).
 However, there is a sense in which this would be a mere restatement of the problem rather than a solution to it, since we still need some account of the concept-(in)dependence of these functional roles.
 Again, an appeal to the different kinds of contents involved in these different states seems to be a straightforward explanation.
 The “state” view theorist might also attempt to explain the “state” view distinction by appeal to the phenomenological differences between the propositional attitudes and perception.
 However, this too seems problematic, since it is unclear why the lack of phenomenology should make a belief concept-dependent or why the phenomenology of perception should make it concept-independent (Bermúdez 2007).

 In a recent article, Toribio (2008) places further pressure on the plausibility of the state/content distinction.
-She argues that arguments couched in “state” terms — appealing to the conditions the subject must satisfy in order to undergo states with certain representational contents — do entail conclusions about the contents of those states.
+She argues that arguments couched in “state” terms—appealing to the conditions the subject must satisfy in order to undergo states with certain representational contents—do entail conclusions about the contents of those states.
 The entailment is established by noting the first motivation for the conceptual constraint, mentioned above (section 2), regarding the proper specification of content.
 When specifying the representational content of some mental state one has to be as faithful as possible to how the creature undergoing that state apprehends the world.
 Yet, how the creature apprehends the world, she argues, depends on what cognitive capacities it has.
 Thus, a creature that lacks conceptual capacities cannot be properly attributed states with conceptual contents.
-Arguments to the effect that perception is state-nonconceptual — that a creature can undergo perceptual states without having the concepts utilized in specifying the content of those states — thus also amount to arguments that the content of those states are nonconceptual.
-Of course, this argument can be resisted, as mentioned, by denying that a proper specification of mental content is to be sensitive to the way that the creature apprehends the world.
+Arguments to the effect that perception is state-nonconceptual—that a creature can undergo perceptual states without having the concepts utilized in specifying the content of those states—thus also amount to arguments that the content of those states are nonconceptual.
+See Van Cleve (2012) and Schmidt (2015) for further arguments supporting the interdependence of the state and content views of nonconceptualism.
+For responses to these arguments against the state/content distinction, see Duhau (2014)

 Theorists of nonconceptual content have primarily deployed the notion in the service of three different explanatory projects: (a) the project of characterizing the content of perceptual experience, (b) the project of characterizing the content of subpersonal representational states, and (c) the project of explaining the behavior of certain non-human animals and of pre-conceptual human infants.